-The harissa is packed with flavour and spice – although not over bearing, and as a lover all things Middle Eastern these roasted aubergines go so well with it tempered in Greek style yoghurt.
+The harissa is packed with flavour and spice – although not overbearing, and as a lover of all things Middle Eastern these roasted aubergines go so well with it tempered in Greek-style yoghurt.

 Crispy flatbread pizzas are a wonderful way to cut out the fattening cheese and eat salad toppings while maintaining a delicious crunch and flavour.

 This seared salmon with Thai pesto noodles is the easiest thing to whip up on a school night.
 Get the recipe over here.

 These roasted aubergines could not be easier to make and are a fabulous side dish to just about any grilled meat but served with a salad can be a main on their own.

 A few recipes with Aubergine (brinjal/eggplant? you may like: